kaen2891/military_audio_dataset/README.md

 ```

 ## Data Preparation
-Download the MAA dataset files from [figshare](https://figshare.com/account/home).
+Download the MEA dataset files from [figshare](https://figshare.com/account/home).
-And extract zip file into ./data/ folder
+And extract zip file into ./data/ folder.
-All the waveform `*.wav` files and label `*.csv` files should be saved in `data/MSC_dataset/`
+All the waveform `*.wav` files and label `*.csv` files should be saved in `data/MEA_dataset/`.

-Note that the MSC dataset consists of a total of dataset consists of a total of 7,46 audio clips,
+Note that the MEA dataset consists of a total of dataset consists of a total of 7,46 audio clips,
 of which 6,429 contain training samples and 1,037 contain test samples.